 This is more than your average military history tour.
 We look at the battlefield from various angles as well as firing the types of weapons used on D Day and seeing the beaches from the sea which gives a different perspective on the landings.
 We will also be covering both the American and British sectors including the paratrooper drop zones and the beach landings.

-The cost – including breakfast, lunch, dinner, hotel accommodation, ferries and accommodation, museums and guide, but not drinks – is £1,750 per person.
+The cost – includes breakfast, hotel accommodation, ferries and accommodation, museums, shooting and guide, but not food and drinks – is £1,750 per person.

 Please note that this is the cost of a single occupancy in a single room as we wish to be open with the all-inclusive costs.
 A discount of 10% is available for bookings with two people sharing a room.